Raagh/angular-karma_test-explorer/README.md

 | `angularKarmaTestExplorer.karmaConfFilePath`           | The path where the karma.conf.js is located (relative to the angular project folder)                                                           |
 | `angularKarmaTestExplorer.projectType`                 | Setup the type of project you re using('AngularCLI', 'Angular' or 'Karma').
 Default value is AngularCLI                                        |

-## Disclaimer
+## What about bugs and fixes?

+- If something goes wrong you will see error logs on vscode `Test Explorer Logs` output channel.
-If you find a bug or think that a feature is missing and is not in the backlog please report it.
+- If you find a bug or think that a feature is missing and is not in the backlog please report it using the appropiate github issue template.
-If you wanna help out please read the [contribution guidelines for this project](.github/CONTRIBUTING.md).
+- If you wanna help out please read the [contribution guidelines for this project](.github/CONTRIBUTING.md).

 ### VERSION/UPDATE PROBLEM